 - Roasted or fresh vegetables.
 While there are veggies in here, they’re really more for flavor than substance.
 By the time you’re done cooking they will be extremely soft.
 So instead, you can add more carrots towards the end of cooking, roast up a pan of broccoli or Brussels sprouts, or serve with a side salad.

 - Finally, get a nice carb-y base of rice, polenta, buttery egg noodles, or mashed potatoes.
 It’s an excellent way to soak up that delicious, rich braising liquid that’s basically a super well-seasoned bone broth at this point.
+A few pieces of good crusty bread also do the trick.
 Enjoy!

 I honestly don’t struggle with this problem very often.
 This recipe is just that good!
 But if you do have leftovers, I recommend removing any bones or bone segments before storing for later.
 There’s no point keeping them now that it’s cooked, and it’ll save space in your storage containers, too.